Yassiine20/video-summary/README.md

 This repository contains a Django backend that accepts video uploads, transcribes audio using OpenAI Whisper, and generates AI summaries (via Groq).
 Processing is performed asynchronously by Celery workers with Redis as the recommended broker.

-This README provides a concise project description and step-by-step developer setup (Windows PowerShell focused).
 Follow the Quick Start to run the project locally.

 ---